Nithish71-17/Ex-5-CD-Lab/README.md

 # Ex-5-RECOGNITION-OF-THE-GRAMMAR-anb-where-n-10-USING-YACC
 RECOGNITION OF THE GRAMMAR(anb where n>=10) USING YACC
-# Date: 30/04/2025
+# Date:24.10.25
 # Aim:
-To writ/e a YACC program to recognize the grammar anb where n>=10.
+To write a YACC program to recognize the grammar anb where n>=10.
 # ALGORITHM
 1. Start the program.
 2. Write a program in the vi editor and save it with .l extension.